 ESG

-ESG is at the heart of our approach to managing risks, identifying opportunities and delivering long term value.
+The consideration of ESG factors is a key part of our approach to managing risks, identifying opportunities and delivering long term value for our clients.Investing exclusively in renewable energy and energy transition assets, with a robust ESG approach

-As the UK and Europe accelerate their energy transition and US policy evolves, Schroders Greencoat is well positioned to meet the growing demand for renewables investment and the mounting importance of ESG globally.
+As governments and corporates aim to accelerate the energy transition, and as national policy evolves, Schroders Greencoat is well positioned to meet the growing demand for renewable energy and energy transition investment and the increased importance of ESG globally.

 Annual ESG Reports

-Each of the listed funds for which we are the investment manager has its own annual ESG reports which can be found through the links below:
+Each of the listed funds for which we are the investment manager has its own annual ESG report.
+2024 reports can be found through the links below:

 Schroders Greencoat is committed to implementing responsible investment practices both before investment and throughout the lifetime of the asset.